modmore/docs/en/01_Commerce/v1/10_Taxes.md

 Tax Rates are applied to Order Items, with the calculation of the taxable and tax amounts happening there.

 Tax Rates can be reviewed, but not edited, under Configuration > Tax Rates.
+They are created by the tax rate providers automatically.

 ## Showing Taxes before the customer enters their address

-To show the expected amount of taxes for an order before the customer entered their details in the checkout, you can use modules like [AutoFillGeoIP](Modules/Cart/AutoFillGeoIP), and [UserProfileAddress](Modules/Cart/UserProfileAddress).
-These pre-fill an _Expected Address_ on the order based on the customer's IP Address and MODX User profile respectively, which is available to the Tax Rules to attempt to make an early tax rate determination.
+To show the expected amount of taxes for an order before the customer entered their details in the checkout, you can use modules like [AutoFillGeoIP](Modules/Cart/AutoFillGeoIP), [Default Address](Modules/Cart/DefaultAddress), and [UserProfileAddress](Modules/Cart/UserProfileAddress).
+These pre-fill an _Expected Address_ on the order based on the customer's IP Address, a hard-coded state/country, and MODX User profile respectively, which is then available to the Tax Rules to attempt to make an early tax rate determination.

 Only if all details used in the tax rule conditions is available, will its rate provider lookup be processed.